GMOD/jbrowse-components/website/docs/config_guide.md

 }
 ```

-The "name" or "source" field on the subadapters will be used as the subtrack label
+The "name" or "source" field on the subadapters will be used as the subtrack
+label (where, "source" will be given priority over "name" if specified)

 ### QuantitativeTrack config